mekline/GlyphGrid/README.md

 ## GlyphGridAnalysis.R, GlyphGridCleaning.R

 The R files; reproduces the entire analysis pipeline from the raw data.
 The raw data is a big ball of json inside the experiment script directory; running GlyphGridCleaning.R reproduces the tidy data in alldata.csv.

 GlyphGridAnalysis.R reads from that file and creates all reported stats & graphs.
+Lines 0 - 175 read in the raw data and produce the final word orders we analyze (simplifying strings like SVOV).
+For this task we use the *first* three unique glyphs people passed because this reflects their initial choices; unlike the gesture task people had no way to indicate a 'start over', and once e.g. the Subject glyph had been passed it could not be re-passed (ala gesture referent repetition.)

+Look how much easier to read this is than Study 1.
+Hooray for the [tidyverse][https://blog.rstudio.org/2016/09/15/tidyverse-1-0-0/]!

 ## initial summaries produced by masm/